codeoverflow-org/nodecg-io-docs/docs/samples/ahk.md

 6. Set the created ahk service instance to the service dependency of the ahk bundle.

-7. A small Window with the text "Hello World" should have popped up.
+7. A small window with the text "Hello World" should have popped up.